 Information on the Covid-19 testing protocol for internationals in Leuven

-UPDATE: As of 31 Dec EVERYBODY i.e residents and non-residents alike, returning to Belgium from a red zone (see map) will have to go into a mandatory 7 day quarantine and undergo two PCR-tests: the first one on the first day of quarantine and a second one on day 7.
+Since 31 Dec EVERYBODY i.e residents and non-residents alike, returning to Belgium from a red zone (see map) will have to go into a mandatory 7 day quarantine and undergo two PCR-tests: the first one on the first day of quarantine and a second one on day 7.

-Since 25 Dec the Corona testing strategy differentiates between residents and non-residents of Belgium.
+The Corona testing strategy differentiates between residents and non-residents of Belgium.

 A. Non-residents, regardless of their nationality, coming to Belgium for more than 48 hours must be able to present a negative test result (which is a maximum of 72 hours old) upon entry of the country.